Crime in Latvia: Homicide

+Drug trafficking and usage

-According to Euronews, Latvia, along with Italy and the United Kingdom, have the worst rankings in drug usage.
-The most common illicit drug used by Latvians is cannabis, used by young adults aged 15–34, and specifically by males.
+According to Euronews, Latvia, along with Italy and the United Kingdom, have the worst rankings in drug usage; in Latvia, 9.1% of all adults were reported to have regularly used psychoactive substances such as opioids, cocaine, and amphetamines.
+The most common illicit drug used by Latvians is cannabis, used by young adults aged 15–34, and specifically by males, though drug usage is on the rise in both young adult and adult age groups in their 30s and 40s.
 Cocaine and ecstasy are also commonly used by Latvians.
+Latvia is a major transit hub for the trade in heroin, which is controlled primarily by Russian organised crime groups.
 Drug trafficking is also common in Latvia.
+Drug usage skyrocketed following the dissolution of the Soviet Union and the independence of Latvia, and by 2002 it had approached levels comparable to those seen in Western Europe.

 Originally, in the 1970s and 80s, drugs were produced at home, but from the 1990s onward, organized crime started manufacturing illegally-produced drugs, like LSD, ecstasy, cocaine and amphetamines.
-However, very few people are willing to take medicine for it.

 Corruption

 Corruption is considered a serious issue in Latvia.
-Transparency International gave Latvia 42 out of a rank of 180 in corruption in 2020, an increase by 2 places compared to 2019.
+Transparency International gave Latvia 42 out of a rank of 180 in corruption in 2020, an increase by 2 places compared to 2019, when the Group of States against Corruption stated in a report that Latvia had failed in efforts to meaningfully reduce corruption.
 The Corruption Prevention and Combating Bureau (KNAB) is the main anti-corruption agency in Latvia.
-In a report by Reuters, that former Bank of Latvia Governor Ilmārs Rimšēvičs had been detained in prison for accepting a bribe of 500,000 euro bribe from Latvian bank ABLV.
-Frequently, people from other countries, like Russia, have money laundering schemes based in Latvia.
+In a report by Reuters, that former Bank of Latvia Governor Ilmārs Rimšēvičs had been detained in prison for accepting a bribe of 500,000 euro bribe from Latvian bank Trasta Komercbanka.
+Frequently, people from other countries, like Russia, have money laundering schemes based in Latvia.A whistleblowing law was enacted by the Saeima on 20 January 2022, with the stated goal of encouraging reporting of suspected incidents to appropriate authorities and providing proper legal protection for whistleblowers, and ensuring uninterrupted and free access to information regarding any suspected cases.